ggcarrots/django-carrots/source/python_xmas_tree.rst

             print(size*"*")

 The definition of a function always starts with the word :keyword:`def`.
 Next, we give the name to our function.
-In brackets we indicate what names should be given to its arguments when the function is called.
+Between the parenthesizes, we indicate what names should be given to its arguments when the function is called.
 In the following lines we provide instructions to be executed when we use the function.